hiteshsahu/React-Native-Movies-Sample-/README.md

 - Using DrawerLayoutAndroid

-- Using and Styling ToolBar with Actions
+- Using and Styling ToolBar with toobar Actions

 - Using Custom List and Grid View

-- Text and Input
+- Using Navigator to display detail of list item

 - Property and States

+- Using Navigator to swich screens from Navigation drawer

+- Seekbar, Dialog, Dropdown, Switch, Async Storage,

 ### Screenshots